fangwei123456/spikingjelly/docs/source/tutorials/en/memopt.rst

 * ``"memory"``: more aggressive toward memory reduction.
 Tries both spatial and temporal split by default.
 * ``"exhaustive"``: most aggressive mode.
 Allows fuller search and greedy unwrap, suitable for offline tuning.

+In practice, these presets usually imply the following trade-offs:

+* ``"safe"``: lowest optimizer-side overhead.
+It usually stays close to layer-wise GC only, making it a good first try when you mainly want something robust and cheap to run.
+* ``"balanced"``: the recommended starting point.
+It performs limited split search and often provides a good compromise between memory savings and optimization latency.
+* ``"memory"``: more aggressive about reducing peak memory and therefore more likely to trigger spatial/temporal split; the trade-off is higher optimization overhead and a larger chance of training slowdown.
+* ``"exhaustive"``: best suited for offline tuning or research experiments.
+It explores a fuller search space and is the most likely to find aggressive structure changes, but also has the highest optimization cost.

+If you are unsure which one to choose, start from ``"balanced"``.
+Use ``"safe"`` when you want the smallest extra overhead, and reserve ``"memory"`` / ``"exhaustive"`` for memory-constrained or offline tuning scenarios.

 If you want to explicitly limit the optimizer's own overhead, set ``allow_expensive_profiling=False``.
 This automatically tightens split-search budgets and disables worker warmup during profiling.

 In addition, ``return_summary=True`` makes the function return ``(net, summary)``.
 The ``summary`` object is :class:`MemOptSummary <spikingjelly.activation_based.memopt.pipeline.MemOptSummary>`, which records: